streetmix/streetmix/docs/contributing/documentation.rst

 5. Deploy
 +++++++++

-Once documentation have been committed to the Streetmix ``master`` branch, Read the Docs will automatically build and deploy the revised documentation to https://streetmix.readthedocs.io/.
+Once documentation have been committed to the Streetmix ``main`` branch, Read the Docs will automatically build and deploy the revised documentation to https://streetmix.readthedocs.io/.
 Read the Docs does not wait for continuous integration to pass, and a production build will be triggered on each commit.